forcedotcom/sfdx-core/MIGRATING_V2-V3.md

 ### Why?

-With the changes to messages, we want developers to be explict about the keys they are using.
+With the changes to messages, we want developers to be explicit about the keys they are using.
 We also want to encourage messages are loaded at the top of the file.
 The `SfdxError.create` method bypasses both of those objectives.
-Because of this, we just completly removed it.
-Although it adds a little bit of convience, it also simplifies the usage.
+Because of this, we just completely removed it.
+Although it adds a little bit of convenience, it also simplifies the usage.
+For a similar convenience, see `Messages.createError`.

 # Error Names